Haemorrhage Shock And Blood Transfusion Short Question and Answer

 • Inj.
 Pethidine is better than morphine.

-• Head end of bed is raised in haemorrhage oc- curing after thyroidectomy.
+• The head end of the bed is raised in haemorrhage oc- curing after thyroidectomy.

-• Foot end of bed raised in case of haemorrhage from varicose veins.
+• The foot end of the bed is raised in case of haemorrhage from varicose veins.

 3. Pressure and packing.

-• Use of sterile gauze pieces and pressure bondage.
+• Use of sterile gauze pieces and pressure bandage.

-• At home, it can be done by clean linen cloth.
+• At home, it can be done with clean linen cloth.

 4. Operative methods.